Pixelpart 1.9.0

 Scripting

 Effect inputs are the primary technique to dynamically modify effect properties.
-The following example shows how the value of an effect input, which has been defined in the Pixelpart editor, can be changed from a C# script:
+The following example shows how the value of an effect input, which has been defined in the Pixelpart editor, can be changed from a script:

 // Get effect component of game object